 However, the effectiveness of the GDPR may already be undermined by its own legislative history.
 Attempts to foresee and account for every possible exception and special case, and plans to reserve room for Member States to enact their own legislation, threaten to unravel the intended uniformity and clarification of the law.

-While issues of privacy and data protection are often discussed in terms of human rights, the new CERRE report draws on an economic analysis to deliver useful insights that may be missed in the current discussion.
+While issues of privacy and data protection are often discussed in terms of human rights, this new CERRE report draws on an economic analysis to deliver useful insights that may be missed in the current discussion.

 Based on this analysis, and without outsourcing the substantive principles of data protection to market mechanisms, the report calls for a re-casting of the GDPR to serve as a baseline – a set of mandatory minimum requirements on personal data protection.
 Around that baseline, private actors should be given greater room to contribute to the enforcement and development of the law.